 Where you might see the most impact is how the loan is handled.
 If payments are late or missed altogether, this behaviour will likely be reported to one or more credit bureaus and then have an impact on the calculation of your credit scores.

 A cosigner on a loan agrees to repay the loan if the primary lender ceases to make payments or defaults on the loan.
 By cosigning a loan, you aren’t responsible for the payments on a regular basis, but you become involved in the event that the primary lender experiences financial difficulty.

-If I Cosign A Loan, Will It Show Up On My Credit Report?
+If You Cosign A Loan, Will It Show Up On Your Credit Report?

 Yes, if you cosign a loan it will appear on your credit report as well as the primary lender’s credit report.
 The loan will appear on your credit report because you’ve made a commitment to repay the loan should something go wrong, even if you don’t intend to pay a cent.
-The cosigned loan will increase your total debt load, increase your total available credit (lower is better) and increase the number of accounts with balances.
+The cosigned loan will increase your total debt load and increase the number of accounts with balances.

 It’s important to note that if the cosigned agreement is a lease, as opposed to a loan, it will not appear on your credit report.
 A lease is not technically debt because no loaned money has exchanged hands, it is merely an agreement to pay a specified amount for a given period.